spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give helm more than the minimally required permissions since the deployment process only requires decrypt.

 Now we need to create a *environment.yaml* file.
 During JupyterHub deployment, helm will merge this file with the *common.yaml* file with the other YAML files created earlier to generate a master configuration file for JupyterHub.
-Follow these instructions:

 - `awsudo $ADMIN_ARN sops $ENVIRONMENT.yaml` - this will open up your editor...
 - Populate the file with the contents of https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/example-secrets-env-decrypted.yaml.